YifanXu74/MQ-Det/README.md

 ## Single-Modal Evaluation

-Here we provide introduction on utilizing single modal queries, such as visual exemplars or textual queries.
+Here we provide introduction on utilizing single modal queries, such as visual exemplars or textual description.

 Follow the command as in ``(Zero-Shot) Evaluation``.
 But set the following hyper-parameters.